Humanitarian work in Syria and vital help for Syrian refugees

 - 54 don't have access to enough food

 - 70 have no regular access to clean water

 But Syria is not 100 people.
 It's 17 million.

-How is the Red Cross helping families in Lebanon?
+How is the Red Cross helping families and Syrian refugees in Lebanon?

-Of the 5 million people who live in Lebanon, more than 1 million are Syrian refugees.
+Of the five million people who live in Lebanon, more than one million are refugees from Syria.

-Together with the Lebanese Red Cross and the International Committee of the Red Cross, we have supported over 1,800 people in Lebanon to start their own businesses.
+Together with the Lebanese Red Cross and the International Committee of the Red Cross (ICRC), we have supported over 1,800 Syrian refugees in Lebanon to start their own businesses.

 Together with the Syrian Arab Red Crescent, we can deliver emergency aid across front lines to reach people most in need.

 Syria: ongoing aid in numbers